FluentData/TrainingRIntro/README.md

 ## Installation

-To install this package, you need to have the `devtools` package installed.
-If you don't have it, you can install it using the command `install.packages("devtools")`.
+To install this package, you need to have the `remotes` package installed.
+If you don't have it, you can install it using the command `install.packages("remotes")`.

-Once you have `devtools` installed, you can install the TrainingRIntro package using the following command:
+Once you have `remotes` installed, you can install the TrainingRIntro package using the following command:

-    devtools::install_github("FluentData/TrainingRIntro")
+    remotes::install_github("FluentData/TrainingRIntro")

 ## Training Materials